 - Check the supported digital audio format.
 Many converters will only support a PCM digital input from your source device, which is fine unless your device only sends a Dolby Digital or DTS audio signal.
 In this case, your converter won’t work.
 Check the audio output format of your device, or make sure that you buy a converter that accepts both PCM and Dolby Digital/DTS audio.

 - Some models have 3.5mm output connections for headphones.
 Look for a converter with this if you think that will be useful.

-- Many converters come with all the required cables for connecting everything together, but some don’t.
-So, make sure you have all the necessary cables for wiring things together.
+- Many converters come with all the required cables for connecting everything, but some don’t.
+So, ensure you have all the cables for wiring things together.